xmos/xcore_iot/examples/freertos/dfu/README.rst

 Installation instructions for respective operating system can be found `here <https://dfu-util.sourceforge.net/>`__

-If on Linux/Mac the user may need to add the USB device to their udev rules.
+If on Linux the user may need to add the USB device to their udev rules.
 This example defaults to Vendor ID 0xCAFE with Product ID 0x4000.

+If on Windows the user may need to use a tool such as Zadig to install USB drivers.

 *********************
 Building the firmware